bodokaiser/node-walve/README.md

 Sends a close frame and closes the socket.

+#### Event: "message"

+Emitted when a message is received.
+Incoming and Outgoing streams are passed.

+#### Event: "close"

+Emitted when a close frame is received.
+Passes the close frame as incoming stream to callback.

+#### Event: "end"

+Emitted when socket is closed by one of the sides.

 ### Class: Server

 `websocket.Server` extends `events.EventEmitter` to be used as WebSocket server.